eemilhaa/walkability-analysis/README.md

 **Routing analysis**

 With this list of OSM tags I downloaded the corrseponding points of interest (POIs) from OSM using OSMnx.
 Then, with a combination of OSMnx and Pandana, I created a routable network to which I set the locations of the POIs.
 For this part of the analysis I used the complete, unsimplified graph.
-Instead of just nodes the routing analysis uses the edges too, so keeping the precise geometry leads to more accurate travel time calculations.
+The routing analysis uses both the nodes and the edges of the graph, so keeping the precise geometry leads to more accurate travel time calculations.

 After the network was constructed, I ran the routing analysis with Pandana.
 The analysis calculates the travel time from every network node to a specified number of nearest POIs.
 I specified that 10 nearest POIs should be routed to which means that in the result every network node has a maximum of 10 different travel times: time to to 1st, 2nd, 3rd, ...
 10th nearest POI.
 The travel times are based on the assumption that the average walking speed is 4.5 km/h.
 Additionally I limited the analysis to only calculate travel times to POIs that are within a 15-minute walk.